samvera/hyrax/README.md

 # Development

 The [Hyrax Development Guide](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide) is for people who want to modify Hyrax itself, not an application that uses Hyrax.
+See especially the [Quick Start](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#quick-start-for-hyrax-development) guide and instructions for running the [Hyrax test suite](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#run-the-test-suite).

 ## Reporting Security Issues